Skip to content

 To get a specific version:

-df = get_data(
+df = datacat.private.scenarios.covid19vax_trends.load.get_dataframe(

 )

-In order to see what versions are available, use the data catalog's convenient namespace methods:
+To see what versions are available, use the data catalog's convenient namespace methods:

 >>> from cfa.dataops import datacat

->>> # these follow hierarchical naming created using the dataset
+>>> # These follow hierarchical naming created using the dataset

->>> # config TOML, so extract or load are the makes assigned to
+>>> # config TOML, so extract or load are the names assigned to

 >>> # raw or transformed datasets per the get_data function

->>> datacat.scenarios.covid19vax_trends.load.get_versions()
+>>> datacat.private.scenarios.covid19vax_trends.load.get_versions()

 ['2025-06-03T17-59-16',